-- (D) The Coaches of both Teams may agree, in consultation with the Umpire, to start with a different on-field number of Players to that stated in Rule 14.4(C) provided that: - (i) Both teams have the same on-field number of Players; and - (ii) The agreed on-field number of players does not exceed the Maximum Number of Players on-field for that Grade as specified in Table 14 and is not less than the Minimum Number of Players for Match for that Grade as specified in Table 14. - (E) In Finals Matches: - (i) Rules 14.4(C) and 14.4(D) do not apply; and - (ii) either team may field up to the maximum number of on-field Players specified in Table 14. - (F) At the commencement of a Match, both Teams must have available the "Minimum Number of Players for a Match" as detailed in Table 14 in order for it to constitute an official Competition Match and where a Team has less than the minimum number of Players required, that Team will be deemed to have forfeited the Match. - (G) If for any reason during the course of a Match a Team has less than the "Minimum Number of Players for a Match" as per Table 14: - (i) the Match is to continue and the Team has fifteen (15) minutes to ensure the minimum number of Players is reinstated; and - (ii) if the Team is unable to comply with the requirement in Rule 14.4(G)(i) it will be deemed to have forfeited the Match.
+- (D) Local Variation Farrer FNL & Riverina FNL - (i) Refer to Appendix Seven - (E) The Coaches of both Teams may agree, in consultation with the Umpire, to start with a different on-field number of Players to that stated in Rule 14.4(C) and 14.4 (D) provided that: - (i) Both teams have the same on-field number of Players; and - (ii) The agreed on-field number of players does not exceed the Maximum Number of Players on-field for that Grade as specified in Table 14 and is not less than the Minimum Number of Players for Match for that Grade as specified in Table 14. - (F) In Finals Matches: - (i) Rules 14.4(C), 14.4(D) and 14.4 (E) do not apply; and - (ii) either team may field up to the maximum number of on-field Players specified in Table 14. - (G) At the commencement of a Match, both Teams must have available the "Minimum Number of Players for a Match" as detailed in Table 14 in order for it to constitute an official Competition Match and where a Team has less than the minimum number of Players required, that Team will be deemed to have forfeited the Match. - (H) If for any reason during the course of a Match a Team has less than the "Minimum Number of Players for a Match" as per Table 14:

+- (i) the Match is to continue and the Team has fifteen (15) minutes to ensure the minimum number of Players is reinstated; and - (ii) if the Team is unable to comply with the requirement in Rule 14.4(G)(i) it will be deemed to have forfeited the Match.